Jael

 My writing on media, culture and capitalism has appeared in The New Yorker, Jewish Currents, The Nation, The Guardian, Vanity Fair, GQ, Vulture, The New York Review of Architecture, Bandcamp, Study Hall, Stereogum, Glamour, Nylon, InStyle, Them, Uproxx and The Forward.

-Most recently, I wrote a short piece for The New Yorker about the D.R.E.A.M.
-(Don't Rank Evil Andrew for Mayor) Campaign.
+Most recently, I wrote short pieces for The New Yorker about Frankie Focus, the controversial Smokey Bear-esque mascot for New York's school smartphone ban and the D.R.E.A.M.
+(Don't Rank Evil Andrew for Mayor) Campaign, which helped elect Zohran Mamdani.

 I've also written about activists fighting the attention economy, the demise of feminist media, the twitter account Pop Crave, Bandcamp's union drive, what musicians are doing on Substack, Ezra Furman, Love Island UK, and movie marketing.